 Ease of Use

-Some owners found that the lift-bowl design made it hard to scrape the bowl, while others found it easier.
-The other complaint is that the whisk or paddle must be removed (dropping it into the mixture) in order to take off the bowl.
+Owners are split whether the lift-bowl design makes it easier or harder to scrape the bowl.
+Some did not like having to remove the whisk or paddle (dropping it into the mixture) in order to take off the bowl.

-The statuesque dimensions of the Professional can work against it.
-Its 16 1/2″ height makes it hard to fit under top cabinets, while its 30-lb weight is a burden to store away.
+The statuesque dimensions of the Professional can work against it, its 16 1/2″ height making it hard to fit under top cabinets, while its 30-lb weight makes it challenging to store away.

-Though they are easy to clean, the burnished metal flat beater and spiral dough hook are not dishwasher safe which can be an issue for those who hate hand washing.
+Though the appliance is easy to clean, the burnished metal flat beater and spiral dough hook are not dishwasher safe.

 Now nothing will ever convince me to part with my Artisan, but if I entertained more or suddenly developed a passion for freshly baked bread or pizza, I would certainly give that beauty a look over.
 And don’t forget that enticing range of sophisticated colors… function plus style – what more could one ask for?
 With a 575/550-watt motor backed by an all-steel gears transmission, this KitchenAid Professional mixer is well equipped to handle just about anything you can throw at it.
 Combine a 6-quart bowl with a PowerKnead spiral dough hook, and enough bread can be produced to feed a small army in minutes, and without breaking a sweat!